neilsam19/todoapp/README.md

 # todoapp
-A todo app created using React.js
+A todo app created using React.js.

+## Instructions
+Open the todoapp folder, go in this directory and type "npm run dev"